jvachaudez/hello-world/README.txt

 # hello-world
-This repository is a simple Hello World
+This repository illustrates a simple Hello World in Python